How the Seahawks’ Tyler Lockett has evolved on and off the field

-RENTON — Tyler Lockett: Seahawks record-holding receiver, former Pro Bowler/first-team All-Pro, real estate agent, and …
+RENTON — Tyler Lockett: Seahawks record-holding receiver, former Pro Bowler/first-team All-Pro, real-estate agent, and …

 Old man?